Genbox/TrackingCounter/README.markdown

 ### Usage
 Just open the application, choose the net card you use for internet and watch the counter.<br/>
-You can download a compiled version here: https://github.com/Genbox/TrackingCounter/raw/master/Compiled/TrackingCounter.exe
+You can download a compiled version here: https://github.com/Genbox/TrackingCounter/raw/master/Compiled/Tracking Counter 1.0.exe